Shukre-Sahil/Cognizant-Digital-Nurture-5.0/README.md

 # Solutions

-This folder contains completed solutions for the hands-on exercises in:
+This folder contains completed solutions for the hands-on exercises:

 - **All solutions are arranged week wise**